-We recommend a notice period of 2 weeks, for the first 12 weeks of service increasing to 4 weeks notice.
+We recommend a notice period of 2 weeks, for the first 12 weeks of service, increasing to 4 weeks notice thereafter.
 If you would prefer something different, you can change this.

 Can I change anything on the contract?

-When we set up your contract, we will ask you to complete our set-up form which will ask for your preferences on different terms.
+When we set up your contract, we will ask you to complete our set-up form which will ask for some preferences.
 We’ll then send out a draft version of your contract for you to review.
 If you wish to make any changes, just let us know!